k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 ## Tools

-* K8ssandra-tools Helm chart
-* K8ssandra-cluster Helm chart, which we'll extend with `backupRestore` Medusa buckets for Amazon S3 integration
+* K8ssandra Helm chart, which we'll extend with `backupRestore` Medusa buckets for Amazon S3 integration
 * Sample files in GitHub:
   * [medusa-bucket-key.yaml](./medusa-bucket-key.yaml) to create a secret with credentials for AWS S3 buckets
   * [test_data.cql](./test_data.cql) to populate a Cassandra keyspace and table with data